-Dice Roll + Ballistic Skill + Hit Modifiers = Shooting score
+Dice roll + Ballistic Skill + hit modifiers = shooting score

-If the result is 7 or more the Warrior Hits their intended Target!
+If the result is 7 or more the warrior hits their intended target!

 Krugkikka, an Ork boy, has a BS of 3.
-He shoots at a Target in the open with his Slugga.
-The Target is 7" away so there are no Modifiers to worry about.
+He shoots at a target in the open with his slugga.
+The target is 7" away so there are no modifiers to worry about.

-A BS of 3 means that he needs a dice roll of 4+ in order to get the total of 7 needed to Hit.
+A BS of 3 means that he needs a dice roll of 4+ in order to get the total of 7 needed to hit.

-Depending on how you like to think about these things it might be easier with this Hit Table:
+Depending on how you like to think about these things it might be easier with this table: